gottacatchenall/thesis_proposal/README.md

 # Introduction

----
 **P1**

-Within the last several hundred years, human activity have rapidly changed Earth's atmosphere, oceans, and surface.
-Greenhouse gas emissions have caused an increase the temperature of both Earth's surface and oceans (resulting in acidification), and both agricultural and urban development has rapidly reshaped Earth's surface.
+Within the last several hundred years, human activity has rapidly changed Earth's atmosphere, oceans, and surface.
+Greenhouse gas emissions have caused an increase the temperature of both Earth's terrestial surface and its oceans, and both agricultural and urban development has rapidly reshaped the cover of Earth's surface.
 These the bulk of this change has occurred within the last several hundred years, a geological instant, potentially inducing shocks to ecosystems that could threated their integrity [@Scheffer].
 As a result understanding and predicting how ecosystems will change in the future, _ecological forecasting_, and making making descisions based on these predictions mitigating the consequences of this change, on ecosystems has emerged as an imperative for ecology and environmental science [@Dietze2017PreEco;].

----

 **P2**

 However, robust forecasting of ecological processes will change in the future is, to say the least, quite difficult.
 This difficultly is compounded by a few factors, the first being that sampling ecosystems is not easy.
 Ecological data is often biased, and noisey, spatially and temporally sparse.
 As a result _ecosystem monitoring_ [@Makiola2020KeyQue] has emerged as an imperative.
 Developing a system for ecological observation, which is able to coordinate across locations. [@AndyUrbanBiomonitoring paper].

----

 The second major challenge in forecasting ecosystems is that the underlying dynamics of most ecological processes are fundementally unknown (and unknowable) and instead must be inferred.